Namibian nationality law: South African mandate/trust territory (1919–1966)

 In 1949, South Africa promulgated the Citizenship Act 44, which automatically conferred Union nationality, in Section 2.2, upon the inhabitants who had been born in South West Africa at the time the act became operable.
 It specifically included those persons who had previously been stateless as defined by the mandate.
 Under its terms, persons who had previously been British nationals, including their wives who had previously been British subjects, or persons who were born or legally domiciled in South West Africa were considered Union nationals.
 For those born after the effective date of the statue, nationality was derived at birth by being born in the territory to a father who was neither an enemy alien, prohibited immigrant, nor who had diplomatic immunity; or born abroad to a father who was born in South Africa or South West Africa, or to a father who was naturalised as South African.
 Commonwealth citizens were allowed to obtain nationality through registration after a cumulative residency of four years over a six-year period.
 Naturalisation required a literacy in a language of the Union, evidence of no confinement for offences or mental illness, and proof of a cumulative residency of five years over a seven-year period.
 Wives of South Africans who were lawful residents for three years were able to naturalise.

-In 1960, Ethiopia and Libya instituted proceedings in the International Court of Justice against South Africa for breaching their obligations toward South West Africa under their trusteeship, but were found not to have standing.
+In 1960, Ethiopia and Liberia instituted proceedings in the International Court of Justice against South Africa for breaching their obligations toward South West Africa under their trusteeship, but were found not to have standing.
 On 31 May 1961, the Union of South Africa left the Commonwealth and became the Republic of South Africa.
 Exactly one year later, the South Africa Act 1962 provided that persons who had been British subjects by virtue of Union nationality were no longer British; however, transitional provisions gave persons until 1 January 1966 to register as British nationals under the British Nationality Act 1948 if they met the criteria for British registration.
 From 1962, the United Nations supported the independence movement and sought solutions to bring about independence for South West Africa.
 On 27 October 1966, the United Nations revoked (GA resolution 2145 (XXI)) the trusteeship of South Africa over South West Africa.
 Britain did not accept the revocation by the United Nations, but admitted that South Africa had violated the terms of its administration.
 The revocation was upheld by the International Court of Justice.